rcrowther/django-img/README.md

         # exactly the same in every subclass
         image = models.ForeignKey(image_model, related_name='+', on_delete=models.CASCADE)

-Some of these attributes introduce checks ('max_upload_size'), some set defaults('file_format'), some can be overridden ('file_format', 'jpeg_quality' can be overridden by filter settings).
+Some of these attributes introduce checks ('max_upload_size'), some set defaults('file_format'), some can be overridden ('file_format', 'jpeg_quality' can be overridden by filter settings) (the configuration above is odd, and for illustration.
+If reforms are set to 'file_format'='png', 'jpeg_quality' is unlikely ever to be used).
 See [Settings](#settings) for details.

-Now migrate, and you are up and running.
+Migrate, and you are up and running.

 ### Inheritance!
 Can I build repositories using OOP techniques?
 No!
 Python has been cautious about this kind of programming, and Django's solutions are a workround.
 Try stacking models of any kind and, unless you know the code line by line, the classes will create unusable migrations.
 In the current situation, for stability and maintainability, create models directly from the two abstract bases.

 ### Can I create different repositories, then point them at the same storage paths?
 The app tracks through the database tables, and the [management commands](#management-commands) work from them, so yes, you can.
-That said, when code offers opportunities for namespacing/ecapsulaytion, you need a good reason to ignore it.
+That said, when code offers opportunities for namespacing/encapsulation, you need a good reason to ignore it.

 ### Things to consider when subclassing models
 #### Do I need to migrate the default 'image' for a custom repository?